Listen (The Kooks album): Themes

 Pritchard has explained that "Westside" is a track about his two best friends getting married and "Forgive and Forget" is a story of a couple breaking up in a bar.
 The track "It Was London" is a song about the London Riots; "A big city like that, London, Paris, you have this illusion that everything's safe, and that sort of thing happens and the walls come crashing down.
 The police brutality that happened around that time… we wrote a song about that," Pritchard stated.
 Pritchard has said that "It Was London" is one of his favorite songs on the album.

 The song "See Me Now" is a letter to Luke's dad that took on the form of a song.
 "My dad passed away when I was really young.
 That's it really, it's a ballad.
 It's hard to do but I'm glad I did.
 I got pushed into it by Inflo really.
 We'd been talking about it all day and I was telling him about my dad and he just said you should write a letter to him.
 And I didn't really want to because it's a bit cheesy, but from there... the song came of it.
 I think it's really beautiful.
 I dunno why at that point I decided to let that happen," Pritchard said in an interview.

 Promotion

 The lead single to promote the album, Down, was released digitally on 18 April 2014 and as a 7" vinyl on 21 April 2014.
-The album's second single, Around Town, was be released on 15 June 2014.
+The album's second single, Around Town, was released on 15 June 2014.
 Their song, Around Town also featured in the video game, FIFA 15.
 Bad Habit impacted US modern rock radio on 15 July 2014 as the third single.

 To support the release, the band embarked on a four-date UK tour in May 2014.